 Changing that is a matter of deciding what your priorities are.
 As Phibbs put it, “Start with the end in mind.”

-By providing comprehensive benchmarks on various HR metrics—compensation, turnover, benefits and recruitment—the NACS State of the Industry Talent Insights Dashboard can help your HR team strategically plan a data-backed HR strategy for 2025 and beyond.
+By providing comprehensive benchmarks on various HR metrics—compensation, turnover, benefits and recruitment—the NACS State of the Industry Talent Insights Dashboard can help your HR team strategically plan a data-backed HR strategy for 2026 and beyond.
+Retailers can participate in the annual Talent Insights survey and receive complimentary access to the aggregate data.
+Data collection closes on January 30.